 Toronto Maple leafs Blinker ----- (Goalie body)

-As of August 2016, thanks to Normand McDonald from New Brunswick, Canada , I now own all 6 dolls in the "BLINKER" series; 1 for each of the "original 6" teams.
+As of August 2016, thanks to Normand McDonald from New Brunswick, Canada, I now own all 6 dolls in the "BLINKER" series: 1 for each of the "original 6" teams.
 I purchased my first doll (Chicago Blackhawks) in June of 2000.
 As you can see in all the pictures below, that there was a player and a goalie figure.
 I have no idea if there is a goalie for each team.
-I was told by the person that I bought my first doll that the dolls were part of a promotion by the Laura Secord Chocolate Company from Canada back in the early to mid 60's.
-Another reason that they were probably from this time was that the Toronto Maple Leafs chest showed on the doll below; was changed in 1967.
-This sticker information was given to me by a friend in Canada (Bobby Burrell) Feb.
-2011.
-For what ever it is worth, when i bought my Montreal Canadiens Blinker in 2013, the woman i bought it from swears her father bought it in 1964.
+I was told by the person that I bought my first doll from that the dolls were part of a promotion by the Laura Secord Chocolate Company from Canada back in the early to mid 60's.
+Another reason that they were probably from this time was that the Toronto Maple Leafs chest decal depicted on the doll below; was changed in 1967.
+This sticker information was given to me by a friend in Canada (Bobby Burrell) in February 2011.
+For whatever it is worth, when I purchased my Montreal Canadiens Blinker in 2013, the woman I purchased it from swears that her father obtained it in 1964.

 the numbers "12".
 "16" & "10" are DECALS, the #1 on the Toronto goalie was hand painted

 Notice the numbers on the shoulders.
 The #1 on the Toronto goalie & the #12 on the Boston were hand painted.

 (notice the word "JAPAN" on the paper label)